OpenQuantumDesign/oqd-analog-emulator/docs/tutorials/ising.md

 )
 ```

-Then we define the [`AnalogCircuit`][midstack.interface.analog.operations.AnalogCircuit] object and evolve it according to the hamiltonian defined above
+Then we define the [`AnalogCircuit`][core.interface.analog.operations.AnalogCircuit] object and evolve it according to the hamiltonian defined above

 ```py
 circuit = AnalogCircuit()